 Avoid playing with the wire or touching it repeatedly.
 You shouldn’t do anything that could damage your wire.

 3. Stay away from bad habits

 Ignore any habit like biting nails or pencil that could harm your wire.

-Be aware of your diet.
-Eat soft and nonsticky foods.
-Make no mistake.
-Don’t bite on hard and crunchy foods.
+Keep an eye on your diet.
+Consume soft and nonsticky foods.
+Make no mistake about it.
+Do not bite into hard or crunchy foods.

 5. Eat soft and braces-friendly foods